bbbradsmith/hatariB/hatari/readme.txt

 FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program; if not, write to the
+You should have received a copy of the GNU General Public License along with this program; if not, see <https://www.gnu.org/licenses/>.
- Free Software Foundation, Inc.,
- 51 Franklin Street, Fifth Floor, Boston,
- MA  02110-1301, USA

 Linking Hatari statically or dynamically with other modules is making a combined work based on Hatari.
 Thus, the terms and conditions of the GNU